Appendicitis is the most common cause of emergency abdominal surgery in children.

 A piece of food or stool lodged in the appendix can block the opening and start the swelling of appendicitis.

-Anyone can get appendicitis.
+Anyone can get it.
 It is rare during infancy, but fairly common by school age.
 It becomes increasingly common with each passing year of childhood and adolescence.
 Even adults can get appendicitis.

 Appendicitis tends to be a bit more common in the autumn and spring, but it can occur year round.

-The classic symptoms of appendicitis are pain, vomiting, and fever.
+The classic symptoms are pain, vomiting, and fever.

 The pain is usually the first symptom, and often begins around the belly button.
 As the inflammation worsens, the pain shifts to the area of the appendix, usually in the right lower abdomen.
 If the appendix bursts, the pain becomes more diffuse.
 The pain of appendicitis is usually accompanied by a markedly decreased appetite.
 It sometimes causes increased urination as well.